 1.2 Use of the Software.
 You may use the Software only on or through an Alexa Enabled Product or Auxiliary Product, and you may only make personal and non-commercial use of Alexa.
 For additional terms that apply to the Software, see the software terms contained in the Amazon.com.au Conditions of Use & Sale and the terms contained in the Legal & Compliance section in the Help menu of your Alexa App.

 1.3 Alexa Interactions.
 You control Alexa with your voice.
-Alexa streams audio to the cloud when you interact with Alexa.
+Alexa records and sends audio to the cloud when you interact with Alexa.
 Amazon processes and retains your Alexa Interactions, such as your voice inputs, music playlists, and your Alexa to-do and shopping lists, in the cloud to provide and improve our services.
-Learn more about these voice services including how to delete voice recordings associated with your account and manage our use of those voice recordings.
+Learn more about Alexa, including how to delete voice recordings associated with your account and manage our use of those voice recordings.

 1.4 Voice Purchasing.
 Alexa allows voice purchasing of physical and digital products and services, including subscriptions, from Amazon and other sellers using your default Amazon payment and shipping settings (an "Amazon-Processed Purchase").
 You can require a speakable confirmation code, turn off voice purchasing, and see product and order details for Amazon Processed Purchases in your Alexa App.
 Learn more.
 These settings may not apply to purchases that are not Amazon-Processed Purchases (such as when you provide a credit card directly to the provider of a Third-Party Service), and we are not a party to, and have no responsibility for, any such purchases.
 Amazon-Processed Purchases are subject to the Amazon.com.au Privacy Notice, Amazon.com.au Conditions of Use & Sale, and, in the case of a subscription, the terms for the applicable service.
 Learn more.